 Start Tracking Your Spending

 Keeping a budget is not the easiest thing in the world to do, but it doesn’t have to be stressful.
 The key is to find a budget type that works for you and then find a system that works for you.
-Whether you keep your budget in a spiral notebook or create an excel spreadsheet or are more tech-savvy and use computer software or a budgeting app, find what works for you and stick to it.
-We currently use what is called a zero-sum budget, as outlined in one of my favorite money books, “Zero Down Your Debt”.
+Whether you keep your budget in a spiral notebook or create an Excel spreadsheet, or are more tech-savvy and use computer software or a budgeting app, find what works for you and stick to it.

 Create an Emergency Fund